nwuestefeld/prague_gtfs/README.md

 # Vehicle Positions API Project

 This project fetches vehicle positions from an API and stores them in a database for efficient querying and access.
-The data is periodically fetched every 30 seconds and stored in an SQLite database.
-You can interact with the database via a simple API endpoint.
+Data is processed for visualisation and analytics tasks

 ## API Endpoint